mertalpaydin/Electricity-Market-Forecasting/Project_Plan.md

 This document outlines a comprehensive, step-by-step plan for the electricity-market forecasting assignment.
 It incorporates strategies for data handling, advanced modeling, GPU acceleration, and systematic improvement to ensure a rigorous and high-performing solution.

+>**Workflow Note:** The core, reusable logic (like data loaders and preprocessing functions) resides in the `src/` directory.
+However, the main workflow execution, from data exploration to model training and evaluation, is orchestrated through Jupyter Notebooks in the `notebooks/` directory.
+This allows for interactive development and clear reporting.

 ----------

 ### Phase 0: Project Setup & Environment